-1st incident: Classroom teacher informs parents that their child is out of uniform.
+1st incident: Parent is informed that their child is out of uniform.
 Parent reviews the policy and agrees to correct uniform issue the next day.

-2nd incident: Classroom teacher sends the child to the office.
-The office staff contacts parent to bring appropriate clothing right away.
+2nd incident: Student is sent to the school office.
+Parent is contacted to bring appropriate clothing right away.
 Student returns to class until their parent arrives.

-3rd incident: Classroom teacher contacts administration.
-Administration contacts parents, reviews the policy and parents bring clothing immediately.
-Administration will offer any reasonable assistance necessary to ensure the student adheres to the school uniform policy.
+3rd incident: Student is sent to the school office.
+Parent is contacted for one-on-one meeting to address policy adherence and to bring appropriate clothing right away.
+Student remains in the office until parent arrives.
+GVA may offer any reasonable assistance necessary to ensure the student adheres to the school uniform policy.